Varunmargam/My_Blogs/clkr777uh000u0al8b8vkhuit.md

 Popular Python Libraries are:

-1. NumPy: A library for numerical computing, linear algebra, and statistical operations providing support for arrays and matrices and numerous mathematical functions.
+1. **NumPy**: A library for numerical computing, linear algebra, and statistical operations providing support for arrays and matrices and numerous mathematical functions.

-2. Pandas: A library for data manipulation and analysis, used for data visualization, statistical analysis, missing data handling, and offers data structures like DataFrames that make it easy to work with structured data.
+2. **Pandas**: A library for data manipulation and analysis, used for data visualization, statistical analysis, missing data handling, and offers data structures like DataFrames that make it easy to work with structured data.

-3. Matplotlib: A powerful plotting library that enables the creation of various types of charts and visualizations, 3D plotting, and animations (animated visualizations).
+3. **Matplotlib**: A powerful plotting library that enables the creation of various types of charts and visualizations, 3D plotting, and animations (animated visualizations).

-4. TensorFlow and PyTorch: Libraries for machine learning and deep learning, offering tools to build and train neural networks.
+4. **TensorFlow and PyTorch**: Libraries for machine learning and deep learning, offering tools to build and train neural networks.

-5. Django and Flask: Web frameworks that simplify web development by providing tools for routing, templating, and handling requests.
+5. **Django and Flask**: Web frameworks that simplify web development by providing tools for routing, templating, and handling requests.

-6. os and shutil: Libraries for file and directory management, providing functionalities like file operations, path manipulation, and more.
+6. **os and shutil**: Libraries for file and directory management, providing functionalities like file operations, path manipulation, and more.

 ---

-# File Handling
+# 📍File Handling

 Python has built-in file-handling functions.
 Here are some of the file-handling functions: